·

 Seeing the carriages made me feel like I was on the set of Pride and Prejudice.
 I haven’t ever seen one in person before.
 It wasn’t hard to imagine that, amongst wealthy families, you had to pick your staff well.
 I can’t imagine what those workers have heard over the years!

 The Victorian Scullery and Kitchen is one of the last stops before you walk around the grounds.
-The entrance faces the service courtyard and gave that upstairs downstairs feeling to how everyone who lived on the estate had their place.
+The entrance faces the service courtyard and gives that upstairs-downstairs feeling to how everyone who lived on the estate had their place.
 It is said this Victorian kitchen at Charlecote Park is one of the best surviving.

 The Grounds

-With deer and sheep roaming the grounds, it isn’t difficult to fall in love with view.
+With deer and sheep roaming the grounds, it isn’t difficult to fall in love with the view.

 As always, thanks for reading…